airfs: A Python library for cloud and remote file Systems¶

 - Features equivalent to the standard library (

-shutil) for seamlessly managing cloud objects and local files.
+shutil) for seamlessly managing storage objects and local files.

-Buffered cloud objects also support the following features:
+Buffered storage objects also support the following features:

 - Buffered asynchronous writing of any object size.